ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

   - Set and uphold the quality bar
   - Do not get sucked into Ruinous Empathy when managing people who are doing OK, but not great.
   - Accepting mediocrity isn’t good for anyone.
   - Author had a policy of having people who had not been performing well for two years take the lead on a major initiative - if they shine here, great, if not, it’s not a fit.
-If after 2 years someone not doing well, let them go (seems like up or out to me.
-So while not everyone is a superstar, everyone must be a "star")
+If after 2 years someone not doing well, let them go
 - Poor performance/ negative growth trajectory: part ways
   - When someone is not performing well, it is best for that person, you, and the team, to let them go
 - Consider: have you given radically candid guidance, do you understand the person’s performance on the team, have you sought advice from others?